The 2026 Grand National: what the RaceiQ data told us

 Mullins took the spoils with I Am Maximus, but his domination was nothing like last year.
 Five of his other runners did not complete, including the well-fancied Grangeclare West, who unshipped Patrick Mullins at the first when in last place.

 Mullins Jr was enraged.
-About 9 minutes later, Townend was again overjoyed.
+About 9 minutes later, Townend was overjoyed.

 Featured offers